mwiet/mwiet.github.io/_pages/cv.md

 Leadership roles
 ======
 * Apr.
-2024-Now: Co-coordinator of charge-transfer inefficiency efforts in the Euclid consortium
+2024-Now: Co-coordinator of VIS instruement charge-transfer inefficiency calibration efforts in the Euclid consortium
+* Apr.
+2024-Now: Organiser of 'Scraps of Science' (a fortnightly forum to share scientific problems and successes) - ICC, CEA and CfAI, Durham University
 * Jun.
 2023-Now: Co-lead of variable depth modelling project in the Euclid consortium
 * Jan.
 2021-Now: Coordinator for the Kilo-Degree Survey numerical covariance efforts
 * Jan.
 2021-Now: Coordinator of the Kilo-Degree Survey simulation-based inference team